wp-plugins/woocommerce-products-quick-view/readme.txt

 * Fully mobile responsive - if your theme is responsive it opens in its true responsive dimensions within the pop-up.
 * Quick View button shows on mouse over the image.
 * Quick View button has 3 Positional settings Top, Center or bottom of the image.
-* Fancybox pop-up tool – can’t be blocked by browser pop-up settings.
+* Fancybox pop-up tool - can't be blocked by browser pop-up settings.
 * Pop-up opens in 0.300 of a second and closes instantly.
-* SEO tracking – Your analytics tracking code e.g. Google records every view.
+* SEO tracking - Your analytics tracking code e.g. Google records every view.
 * Add to Cart , View Cart all work within the pop-up.
 * All product page features add by plugins work within the pop-up.
 * Fully cross browser compliant including IE7 to IE10.
-* Mobile device optimized – all tablets and phones
+* Mobile device optimized - all tablets and phones

 = Pro Version Upgrade =